18 Different Types of Bees

 Their colors can range from entirely black to gold to metallic greens and blues, and they can even be gray or purple at times.

-The posterior ends of the abdominal areas feature lighter bands of hair than the rest of the region.
+The posterior ends of the abdominal areas feature lighter hair bands than the rest of the region.

-The strong heads of female furrow bees, which each include a genal tooth, are a distinguishing trait of this species (a small spine in the cheek area behind the eye).
+The strong heads of female furrow bees, including a genal tooth, are a distinguishing trait of this species (a small spine in the cheek area behind the eye).

 13. Box-headed Blood Bees